OlhaSvezhentseva/python-label_processing/docs/tutorial.rst

     ``mkdir -p output_elie/output && cd elie_tutorial``

-We will now copy our jpg images in there (adjust command with the location of your pictures)
+We will now copy our jpg images in there (adjust command with the location of your pictures):

     ``cp -r ../data .``

 2. Segmentation
 ---------------
-If your pictures are already cropped- good for you.
-If they are not, no problem we can help you with that.
+If your images are already cropped, that's excellent.
+In case they are not, there's no issue; we can assist you with the cropping process.
-However if the results with our models are not satisfying we encourage you again to train your own model with your data.
+However, if the results obtained with our pre-trained models are not satisfactory, we recommend considering training your own model with your specific dataset.

-To segment the pictures you need to type the following command in the terminal:
+To initiate the segmentation process on your images, please execute the following command in the terminal:

     ``crop_seg.py -j data -o output``

-After the script is finished there should be a new directory called `data_cropped` in your `output` directory Remember that you can get information about the usage for any of the script by running the script the `-h` flag.
+Once the script execution is complete, you should find a new directory named `data_cropped` within your `output` directory.
+Don't forget that you can obtain information about the usage of any script by running the script with the `-h` flag.

 3. Classification
 -----------------
-Alright now we have a bunch of cropped pictures but what do we with them?
-The answer is classifying.
-We want to classify them into the categories handwritten and printed.
+Now that we have a collection of cropped pictures, the next step is classification.
+Our objective is to classify them into the categories of "handwritten" and "printed."
-To run the classification we need to run the following command:
+To initiate the classification process, run the following command:

     ``image_classifier.py -m 2 -o output -j output/data_cropped``

-If look in the output directory 2 new subdirectories have emerged `handwritten` and `printed`.
+Upon inspecting the output directory, you will notice the emergence of two new subdirectories: `handwritten` and `printed`.
-We want to use the labels with printed text in the following
+In the subsequent steps, we intend to utilize the labels associated with printed text.

 4. OCR
 ------
-We have now the printed labels ready and we can extract their text.
-For this job we can use the tesseract wrapper provided, that luckily does also the preprocessing for you, so you dont have to think about it.
-Lets try it out:
+Now that we have the labels with printed text ready, we can proceed to extract their text.
+Fortunately, we provide a Tesseract wrapper that also handles the preprocessing, alleviating the need for manual intervention.
+Let's give it a try:

     ``image_classifier.py -m 2 -o output -j output/data_cropped``

-Again you will find the output in the `output` directory.
-It is called `ocr_preprocessing.py`.
+Once again, you will discover the output in the `output` directory under the name `ocr_preprocessing.py`.
 The structure is explained in the image_classifier section of this documentation.

 5. Postprocessing